gagbo/nand2tetris/README.md

 to Assembly), the other are about software layers (from Compiler to tetris).

+The so-called HACK computer that is being built works on a 16-bit architecture.

-# Transistor count to this point
+## Transistor count to this point
-## Week 1 projects : Base chips
+### Week 1 projects : Base chips
 - Nand = 2 transistors
 - Not = 2 transistors
 - And = 4 transistors